tharun634/acm-digital-library/Kaaryavarta/Cryptocurrency/README.md

 This guide will encompass everything you need to start investing in Cryptocurrencies and also building decentralised applications on the blockchain.
 Investing resources will be in the 'Investing' folder whereas this guide whereas this guide will give learning resources that you can follow step by step to start building dapps.

 > Note: This is a guide to start learning blockchain development so all the resources mentioned are beginner friendly.
-If you're looking for intermediate to advanced resources check out [CryptoDevHub](https://cryptodevhub.io/wiki), [useWeb3](https://www.useweb3.xyz/), [Ethereum.org](https://ethereum.org/en/developers/docs/) to find more.
+If you're looking for intermediate to advanced resources check out [CryptoDevHub](https://cryptodevhub.io/wiki), [useWeb3](https://www.useweb3.xyz/), [Ethereum.org](https://ethereum.org/en/developers/docs/) or contact any of the authors of this guide for any specific doubts.

 ---